ivankruchkoff/media-tags/trunk/readme.txt

 3. The Media-Tags Bulk Management panel via the media popup Gallery tab (new in 3.0!)

 == Changelog ==

+= 3.1.2.1=
+2013-10-24
+* Mainly bug fixes release
+* Corrected use of deprecated use of 'get_editable_user_ids'.
+* Corrected use of PHP split() function which is deprecated in new versions of PHP. replaced with explode.
+* Corrected issue reported effecting expanded menus and menu icons on non-Media-Tags screens

 = 3.1.2 =
 2013-03-20